meesvw/GenshinBot.py/README.md

 - Trading system (trade your duplicated weapons or items with other players)
 - Customizable quests for your server

+### Currently working on
+> Database function to gather and insert information about travelers, enemies and items.

 ## Requirements
 - Discord bot token ([Guide](https://discordpy.readthedocs.io/en/stable/discord.html))
 - Python^3.8 ([Download](https://www.python.org/downloads/))